 Lack of Exercise

 As humans, we are meant to move.
 When we can’t, either because of health issues or lifestyle factors, our muscles and joints become tight and weak.
 This is how pain develops over time.
-But when lack of exercise is the predominate cause of lower back pain, the treatment becomes simple.
+But when lack of exercise is the predominant cause of lower back pain, the treatment becomes simple.
 A little exercise goes a long way especially when you focus on lower back exercises and stretches.

 4 Benefits of a Strong, Flexible Lower Back

 Our body was engineered for efficient movement.
 The organization of our bones in combination with the way our ligaments, tendons and muscles are linked together creates a connected system that is able to express functional movements we perform every day.
 By strengthening the muscles in our back with targeted lower back exercises, we will not only reduce pain, but improve upon other areas like spine stability and posture.